fusioncharts/dev_centre_docs/chart-guide/standard-charts/scroll-charts.md

 Let's create a scroll column 2D chart to plot the sales trends for FY 2012 - FY 2013.

-To create a scroll column 2D chart, set the `type` attribute to `scrollColumn2d`.
+To create a scroll column 2D chart follow the steps given below:

+* In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.

+* Specify the chart type using the `type` attribute.
+To render a column chart, set `scrollcolumn2d`.

+* Set the container object using `renderAt` attribute.

+* Specify the dimension of the chart using`width` and `height` attributes.

+* Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

 For a detailed list of attributes you can check the API reference page of scroll column chart.